Biology and Health Division

 • Doctoral schools: CBS2 (Chemical and Biological Sciences for Health) & SMH (Human Movement Sciences).

-• The Training and Research Units Research UFR), schools, and institutes of the University of Montpellier linked to the Research Cluster
+• The Teaching and Research Units Research UFRs), schools, and institutes of the University of Montpellier affiliated with the Research Cluster

 The Biology-Health Research Cluster is organized into seven thematic areas of research, teaching, and outreach.

-Each area is represented by an Professor representative (plus a substitute), an appointed unit director representative, and an appointed university hospital representative.
+Each area is represented by an Professor (plus an alternate), an appointed unit director (DU), and an appointed university hospital representative (HU).

 Quantitative Biology

-Quantitative biology aims to understand the underlying principles of complex biological behaviors in terms of physical and mathematical parameters.
-It is therefore an approach that concerns all fields of biology and relies on technological expertise such as:
+Quantitative Biology aims to understand the underlying principles of complex biological behaviors in terms of physical and mathematical parameters.
+It is therefore an approach that applies to all fields of biology and draws on technological expertise such as:

 • Structural biology